interactivetech/HPE-Nvidia-Vista-3D/QUICK_START.md

 ## 📚 Next Steps

-1. **Explore the Web Interface**: Navigate to http://localhost:8501
+1. **Explore the Sample Data**: Follow Step 4 above to view the pre-installed sample data
-2. **Upload Your Data**: Add DICOM or NIFTI files through the web interface
+2. **Try AI Segmentation**: Use the Tools page to run segmentation on the sample data
-3. **Use the Tools Page**: Convert DICOM to NIFTI and run AI segmentation
+3. **Upload Your Own Data**: Add DICOM or NIFTI files through the web interface
-4. **View Results**: Use the 3D viewer to analyze results
+4. **Experiment with Visualization**: Try different slice types and rendering modes
 5. **Process Multiple Studies**: Use batch processing features in the GUI

 ## 🆘 Need Help?